sitedata/checklyhq.com/site/content/privacy/_index.md

 credit card and other billing information, preferences, telephone number, and other information that you decide to provide us with.
 We may link such information with other information you provide about yourself.

-## 3. Use of Google and/or Github User Data
+## 3. Use of Google and/or GitHub User Data

-If you choose to connect a Google profile or Github profile to your Checkly account, we will access certain information obtained from Google regarding your account.
+If you choose to connect a Google profile or GitHub profile to your Checkly account, we will access certain information obtained from Google regarding your account.
 In particular we may store your name and email address.
 This data will only be used by Checkly to provide you with the service you expect and will not be shared with any third parties.